openshift/cluster-api-actuator-pkg/docs/tests.md

 * Parallel: Yes
 * ExecTime: ~2s on AWS
 * Recommendation:
-  * Such tests along with operator status tests might be generalized and executd as pre-check in `BeforeEach` block for operators related tests.
+  * Such tests along with operator status tests might be generalized and executed as pre-check in `BeforeEach` block for operators related tests.

 This test checks status of the `openshift-cluster-machine-approver/machine-approver` deployment.
 Passes if deployment reports `AvailableReplicas` > 0.
 If no deployment available, will fail in 15m due to timeout in